Bi2Te_xSe_y series studied by resistivity and thermopower

 The simple semiconductor model given by the Eq.~\ref{eq:TEP} captures our experimental results quite well.
 The higher values of $E_F$ lead to a thermopower almost linear in temperature, very similar to the one measured in Bi$_2$Te$_3$ and Bi$_2$Se$_3$.
-A smaller $E_F$ leads to a thermopower with a distinct change in slope for $k_B T<E_F$.
+A smaller $E_F$ leads to a thermopower with a distinct change in slope for $k_B T \sim E_F$.
 Such a shape of $S(T)$ is similar to what we measure for $x\approx 1$.
-However, the calculated values of $S$ are smaller than the measured thermopower.
-This may be due to additional contributions to the thermopower not taken into account by the model, such as the phonon drag, or because the parameter $r$ is not simply $-0.5$, but has a temperature and composition dependence.\cite{kulbachinskii12,kulbachinskii97}
+With this in mind, one might conclude from Fig.~\ref{fig:TEP}(b) that samples with $x=0.6, 0.95$, and 1.0 all have $E_F\sim 4$~meV.
+On the contrary, Fermi levels in pure Bi$_2$Te$_3$ and Bi$_2$Se$_3$ should be higher than room temperature since no clear change in slope is visible from our thermopower data.

-In the calculated $S(T)$ curves, the temperature slope changes at temperatures $T \sim E_F/k_B$.
-With this in mind, one might conclude from Fig.~\ref{fig:TEP}(b) that samples with $x=0.6, 0.9$, and 1.0 all have $E_F\sim 4$~meV.
-On the contrary, Fermi levels in pure Bi$_2$Te$_3$ and Bi$_2$Se$_3$ should be above room temperature since no clear change in slope is visible from our thermopower data.
+While the temperature dependence of $S$ is well-captured by the above model, the absolute values of calculated $S$ are approximately twice smaller than the measured thermopower.
+This may be due to additional contributions to the thermopower not taken into account by the model, such as phonon drag, or because the parameter $r$ is not simply $-0.5$ (which describes acoustic phonon scattering), but has a temperature and composition dependence.\cite{kulbachinskii12,kulbachinskii97} Chen and Shklovskii\cite{chen13} recently showed that a model of a strongly compensated semiconductor, with shallow and randomly positioned donors and acceptors, gives a good estimate of the absolute value of the thermopower for our most compensated samples, 400~$\mu$V/K.

-For $x=0.9$ (Bi$_2$Te$_{2.1}$Se$_{0.9}$), $S(T)$ seems to be an exception.
-The temperature dependence is different than in the rest of the series. $S$ rises above 400~$\mu$V/K at 100~K, and then precipitously drops below 100~K. This is the only composition for which the sample is $p$-type at high temperatures and $n$-type at low temperatures, suggesting that the charge carriers exist in more than one band.
-This sample also has the highest resistivity within the series, as shown in Fig.~\ref{fig:rho_xT}(b), and among the highest bulk band gaps ($\sim 325$~meV).
-This more complex behavior may possibly be linked to additional impurity bands.
+The thermopower of Bi$_2$Te$_{2.1}$Se$_{0.9}$ has a temperature dependence which differs from the rest of the series. $S(T)$ rises above 400~$\mu$V/K at 100~K, and then precipitously drops below 100~K, changing its sign.
+This is the only composition for which the sample is $p$-type at high temperatures and $n$-type at low temperatures, suggesting that there is more than one kind of charge carriers.
+Similarly, it was shown\cite{ren10,jia11} that the Hall coefficient of Bi$_2$Te$_2$Se deviates from the activated behavior below 100~K, and changes its sign from positive values at high temperatures to negative values at low temperatures.
+More recently, Shekar {\em et al} \cite{shekar14} suggested that the saturation and metallic character of $\rho(T)$ below 30~K was linked to the presence of topological surface states.
+Among our samples, the $x=0.9$ sample also has the highest resistivity within the series, as shown in Fig.~\ref{fig:rho_xT}(b), and one of the highest bulk band gaps ($\sim 325$~meV).
+Same as in the case of resistivity, we show that this behavior of the thermopower is related to an additional conductivity contribution.
+If we suppose there are two parallel channels of conduction in the sample then the total thermopower is given by: